Push notifications remind people that they've installed your app — which can be a good thing if you’re providing them with real value.

-Like Andrew Gable, Head of Mobile at Expensify says "Keep [it] short and sweet.
-It should either hook the user to open the app or to provide information that doesn't require opening the app."
+Like Andrew Gable, Head of Mobile at Expensify, says, "Keep [it] short and sweet.
+It should either hook the user to open the app or provide information that doesn't require it."

-Finally, the last step: how to implement your push notification campaigns.
+Finally, the last step is how to implement your push notification campaigns.

-Ideally, you should create a drip push notification campaign based on user behaviour and engagement metrics.
-Using a proper marketing automation tool, you can create a behaviour-based or event-based drip push notification campaign that will match the interests of your audience.
+Ideally, you should create a drip push notification campaign based on user behavior and engagement metrics.
+Using a proper marketing automation tool, you can create a behavior-based or event-based drip push notification campaign that will match your audience's interests.

-That might sound complicated, so here’s a visual:
+That might sound not very easy, so here’s a visual:

 These are the four main pillars of doing a push notification campaign right.
-Now that we know what we should and shouldn’t do, let’s look at a few more examples of companies doing push notifications really really well.
+Now that we know what we should and shouldn’t do let’s look at a few more examples of companies doing push notifications well.

 LinkedIn uses push notifications to make users feel like an insider

-Lyft uses flattery in their push campaigns to keep users engaged
+Lyft uses flattery in its push campaigns to keep users engaged

-Well isn’t this message flattering?
+Well, isn’t this message flattering?
 Telling your users that they’ve accomplished a lot makes them feel accomplished.
-And the fact that Lyft will handle the rest puts the users in a relaxed mood because Lyft already knows the location of its user and the driver will be there to whisk them home from work.
+The fact that Lyft will handle the rest puts the users in a relaxed mood because Lyft already knows the location of its users, and the driver will be there to whisk them home from work.

 These are a few tactics that most brands use in their push campaigns.
-Doing your push campaigns right can help you garner more attention than you had bargained for.
+Doing your push campaigns right can help garner more attention than you bargained for.
 Sounds nice, right?